 The intended use of surcharge revenue determines the amounts that should be transferred from the center’s operating budget.

-- Surcharge revenue used to pay for future equipment, non-reimbursable or unallowable costs per A-21 or to build a reserve for future costs should be transferred to the equipment reserve account on a quarterly basis using a journal voucher (JV).
+- Surcharge revenue used to pay for future equipment, non-reimbursable or unallowable costs per the Uniform Guidance or to build a reserve for future costs should be transferred to the equipment reserve account on a quarterly basis using a journal voucher (JV).
 Only the surcharge portion of the external revenue should be transferred.
 Note, expenditures for unallowable costs should be charged directly to the reserve account or transferred to the reserve account if originally charged to the operating account.
 The operating account should not be charged for these expenditures.
 The JV has the following coding:

 |Credit||Equipment reserve||9480-98||Quarterly surcharges|